coin-or/Dip/INSTALL.md

-# DIP (See below for DipPy)

-## BUILDING AND INSTALLING SERIAL VERSION
+## BUILDING AND INSTALLING (SERIAL VERSION)

-These instructions are for building and installing DIP from source.
+These instructions are for building and installing ALPS from source.
 For instructions on how to obtain pre-built binaries, please see the README file.

 IMPORTANT: The build instructions have changed significantly.
 In most case,